Colorado Plant Ecosystems

 Semi-desert shrublands extend to 7,000 feet on the western slope, to 8,000 feet in the San Luis valley, and east of the Continental Divide from the Arkansas River basin to New Mexico.
 Plants here are low growing, drought tolerant, deciduous shrubs.
 Diversity tends to be low in comparison with grasslands, due primarily to lower annual precipitation and colder winters.
 Soils are variable but are often alkaline with poor water infiltration and high runoff.

 The foothills zone is the transition from the grassland/semi-desert shrublands of the lower elevations to the coniferous forests found in the montane zone.
+In Colorado, this zone can be found both east and west of the Rocky Mountains.
 This ecosystem is dominated by deciduous shrub communities and Piñon-Juniper woodlands.
 Shrublands are dominated by Gambel oak, Mountain mahogany and Sagebrush.
 The species that make up the Piñon-juniper community are conifers that can grow at low elevation under similar conditions to those found in mountain shrublands.

 Plant species native to this ecosystem generally have extensive lateral root systems to maximize water uptake and leaves with waxy coatings or hairs to reduce water loss during the growing season.
 The deciduous growth habit found in the shrublands helps reduce winter water loss.

 This ecosystem is most commonly found from 5,500 feet to 8,000 feet, but some plant communities may reach as high as 10,000 feet on the western slope.
-Gambel oak dominates many south facing slopes but is most common south of I-70 on the Front Range.
-Mountain mahogany, which appears to tolerate slightly colder temperature than Gambel oak, is more dominant north of I-70.
+Gambel oak dominates many south facing slopes, but is most common in central to southern areas in the Front Range.
+Mountain mahogany, which appears to tolerate slightly colder temperature than Gambel oak, is more dominant in central to northern areas in the Front Range.
 On the western slope, Gambel oak and sagebrush species dominate the shrublands.

 Piñon-Juniper woodlands are found throughout western and southern Colorado.
 The proportion of Piñon pine to junipers changes according to the elevation and climate conditions of a site.
 Populations range from almost exclusively one species of juniper to a mix of pine and one or more juniper species.